 Color figures will appear in color on the Web (e.g., ScienceDirect and other sites) regardless of whether or not these illustrations are reproduced in color in the printed version.
 For color reproduction in print, you will receive information regarding the costs from Elsevier after receipt of your accepted article.
 Please indicate your preference for color in the printed paper or in the Web version only.
 For further information on artwork preparation, please see http://www.elsevier.com/artworkinstructions.Tables

 Number tables consecutively with Arabic numerals in order of appearance in the text.
 Type should be double-spaced, with any essential footnotes below.
 Each table should be submitted as a separate file in .doc or .docx format.
 Units should be clearly indicated for each of the column entries in a table.
+In formatting tables do not use grids or vertical lines; horizontal lines are used only to delineate the first (caption) row, top and bottom, and the last row, bottom.
 See recent issues of the journal for examples.Supplementary material

 Supplementary files offer additional possibilities for archiving supporting text and applications, movies, animation sequences, high-resolution images, background datasets, sound clips, and more.
 They will be published online alongside the electronic version of your article in Elsevier Web products, including ScienceDirect (http://www.sciencedirect.com/science/journal/00335894), but will not appear in the printed journal.
 Supply a concise and descriptive caption for each supplementary table or figure.
 Reference in the text should be to "Supplementary Table 1" or "Supplementary Figure 1."For more detailed instructions, please visit http://www.elsevier.com/artworkinstructions, click on "Artwork instructions," and then click on "Multimedia files."